Reading time: 3 minutes

 Permitted Development: an alternative to planning

 Each year, thousands of people look to add living space and re-sale value by improving and extending their homes.
-Many seek planning permission from their local authority not knowing that an often lengthy planning process could be bypassed altogether through permitted development rights.
+Many seek planning permission from their local authority not knowing that an often lengthy planning process could be bypassed altogether thanks to permitted development rights.

 Permitted Development (PD) rights allow you to extend up to a given percentage in volume of an existing house and carry out certain improvements without the need for planning permission.
 PD rules apply separately to England, Scotland, Wales and Northern Ireland.